zhaoan12/test1/deliverables/D1/planning.md

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "documents/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.

+We will hold weekly (or twice-weekly) meetings to check up on progress of each member’s work, and how we can integrate it into the project with thorough testing.
+We will probably do some design together, and then section off components to group members equally, to complete and merge on their own.

 #### Q9: How will you organize your team?